Search

 Chair of Primary Investment Committee

 Source: HarbourVest.
 For illustrative purposes only.
-The yellow line is indicative of the estimated revenue at the time of initial investment by the HarbourVest Global Fund program.
 While some of the companies listed have been companies invested in by HarbourVest in the past, or may be in the future, the reference does not constitute a recommendation to invest in any of the aforementioned companies or General Partners.

 Why primaries?
 The three Cs